daniels2304/EEE-4775-Real-Time-Systems/README.md

 Interrupt Delays
 A nurse station emergency alarm might take too long to go off if the processor is busy doing background work when the button is pressed.
 I avoid this by keeping the actual button interrupt code incredibly short and immediately passing the heavy lifting off to a dedicated high-priority task.

+#AI Disclosure
+Used Google Gemini and Claude for github related questions, the task table calculations and for merging the apps for main programing code.